skydoves/TransformationLayout/README.md

 ```

 ### TransformationLayout
-Here is a basic example of implementing `TransformationLayout`. <br>
-We must wrap up one or more views that we want to transform.
+`TransformationLayout` is an essential concept to transform your Views, Activities, and Fragments into other components.
+You must wrap one or more Views that are supposed to be transformed using `TransformationLayout` like the example code below:

 ```gradle
 <com.skydoves.transformationlayout.TransformationLayout